 In addition to white beaches, majestic mountains, and a spectacular archipelago, other attractions that may be worth a visit include renowned restaurants, one of Nordland’s largest churches, and Norway’s only teddy bear museum.

-Rødøy is an island and island municipality located on the northern part of the Helgeland coast.
-If you’re traveling by bike, you can leave your car on the mainland when the weather permits, as most of the islands here are quite small.
+Rødøy is both an island and an island municipality located in the northern part of the Helgeland coast.
+If you’re travelling by bike, you can often leave your car on the mainland — especially when the weather is good — as most of the islands here are fairly small.

 Ferry